~~~~ This is Page 12 ~~~~

 Our Voice-Recognition Phone --and-- a 16-year Old Kid

-Our voice-recognition phone displays in text, what the other party is voicing.
+Our captioned phone displays in text, what the other party is voicing.
 It was designed for the hard-of-hearing to listen and read at the same time.
 We use it only to interpret our auto-answered voice messages.

 A distant mainframe computer provides voice-recognition for all phones in this system, with an operator listening in to correct errors (if s/he can grab them fast enough).

 Our auto-answer announcement begs the speaker to talk slowly and distinctly, and to repeat names and numbers ---for the sake of the imperfect voice recognition software.
 The results vary from passable to godawful, depending mostly on the speaker.
 A repeated return-call number sometimes appears a digit or two different from the first one.